Bayesian inference of three-dimensional gas maps: II. Galactic HI: Introduction

-Attempts at reconstructing most of the galactic \HI{} density have been presented by \citet{nakanishi2003} and \citet{nakanishi2016}.
+Attempts to reconstruct most of the Galactic \HI{} density have been presented by \citet{nakanishi2003} and \citet{nakanishi2016}.
 Again based on LAB data, the authors attempted to break the kinematic distance ambiguity inside the solar circle by employing a variant of the double-Gaussian method (e.g.~\citealt{clemens1988}).
-Assuming a parametrised vertical profile and the same height of the gas distribution at the near and far distance, the latitudinal profile at a certain distance should be the sum of two contributions, one narrower and one wider in latitude.
-Fitting this with the parametrised profile, the emission observed at a certain $v_{\LSR}$ can be broken down into contributions at the near and far distance.
-Emission close to the galactic centre or anticentre directions still needed to be excluded.
-While there are some differences between the earlier and later analysis, both reconstructions show a deficit of gas density in the solar circle.
+If we assume a parametrised vertical profile and the same height of the gas distribution at the near and far distance, the latitudinal profile at a certain distance should be the sum of two contributions, one narrower and one wider in latitude.
+When this is fit with the parametrised profile, the emission observed at a certain $v_{\LSR}$ can be broken down into contributions at the near and far distance.
+Emission close to the Galactic centre or anticentre directions still needed to be excluded.
+While there are some differences between the earlier and later analysis, both reconstructions show a deficit in gas density in the solar circle.
 In addition, the density is markedly smeared out along the sight lines.

-While not attempting a direct reconstruction of the three-dimensional gas density from line survey data, two other studies are noteworthy here.
+Two other studies are noteworthy here, even though they do not attempt a direct reconstruction of the three-dimensional gas density from line survey data.
 Focussing on regions inside the solar circle, \citet{marasco2017} assumed spherical symmetry for the gas distribution, at least separately in the half-planes corresponding to positive and negative longitudes.
-Identifying in velocity diagrams the tangent points, that is the maximum velocities with significant emission for a given line of sight, they could identify the emissivity for all radii $r \leq R_{\odot}$ where $R_{\odot}$ is the distance of the sun from the galactic centre.
-While only giving some (azimuthal) average, the radial profiles are still useful for studying some radial dependencies.
-A different approach altogether has been presented by \citet{johannesson2018} who presented a parametric model of \HI{} (and \Htwo{}) fitted to gas line data.
-While a large number of model parameters can be determined that way, the model is not flexible enough to reproduce all of the observed emission.
+Identifying the tangent points in velocity diagrams, that is, the maximum velocities with significant emission for a given line of sight, they could identify the emissivity for all radii $r \leq R_{\odot}$ where $R_{\odot}$ is the distance of the Sun from the Galactic centre.
+While only giving some (azimuthal) average, the radial profiles are still useful for studying some radial dependences.
+A different approach altogether has been presented by \citet{johannesson2018}, who presented a parametric model of \HI{} (and \Htwo{}) fitted to gas line data.
+While a large number of model parameters can be determined in this way, the model is not flexible enough to reproduce all of the observed emission.
 The gas density therefore should be considered a lower bound on the actual gas density in the Galaxy.